ExoIris: fast exoplanet transmission spectroscopy in Python: Introduction

 I present \exoiris,\!\footnote{The \exoiris package is available via PyPI and GitHub (\url{https://github.com/hpparvi/ExoIris}).
 Documentation and tutorials can be found at \url{https://exoiris.readthedocs.io}.} an open-source \python package for transmission and emission spectroscopy of exoplanets. \exoiris differs from existing tools by directly modeling two-dimensional spectrophotometric transit datasets (time series of spectroscopic transit or eclipse observations) and by supporting joint analyses of multiple datasets obtained with different instruments and at different epochs.

-In \exoiris, wavelength-dependent quantities (planet-star radius ratio and stellar limb darkening profile) and wavelength-independent quantities (e.g., orbital elements) are inferred jointly from the full dataset.
-This contrasts with the common two-step approach, where each spectroscopic light curve is fitted independently, often using tight priors from a white-light curve analysis and fixed limb darkening coefficients from stellar atmosphere models.
-Such methods fail to use the information content of the observations fully and may underestimate uncertainties.
-By modeling the full two-dimensional dataset, \exoiris enables self-consistent inference of all relevant parameters, which results in more robust parameter estimates and transmission spectra.
+In \exoiris, wavelength-dependent quantities (planet-star radius ratio and stellar limb-darkening profile) and wavelength-independent quantities (e.g., orbital elements) are inferred jointly from the full dataset.
+This contrasts with the common two-step approach, in which each spectroscopic light curve is fitted independently, often using tight priors from white-light curve analysis and fixed limb-darkening coefficients from stellar atmosphere models.
+Such methods fail to fully exploit the information content of the observations and may underestimate uncertainties.
+By modeling the full two-dimensional dataset, \exoiris enables self-consistent inference of all relevant parameters, yielding more robust parameter estimates and transmission spectra.

-\exoiris also supports joint modeling of heterogeneous datasets, allowing users to account for instrument- and time-dependent effects such as transit timing variations (TTVs), instrumental systematics \citep[e.g.][]{Moran2023, Alderson2025}, and stellar contamination \citep[e.g.][]{Rackham2018, Rackham2019, Rackham2024}.
+\exoiris also supports joint modeling of heterogeneous datasets, allowing users to account for instrument- and time-dependent effects such as transit timing variations (TTVs) and instrumental systematics \citep[e.g.][]{Moran2023, Alderson2025}.
 Time-correlated noise and systematics can be modeled with Gaussian processes (GPs), using fixed or inferred hyperparameters.
+The model can also include an arbitrary number of stellar spot crossings, as well as time-varying levels of contamination from unocculted spots and faculae \citep[the transit light source effect, TLSE;][]{Rackham2018, Rackham2019, Rackham2024}.